-The municipal account: A make or break communication opportunity
+The municipal account: a make or break communication opportunity

 The tax invoices or accounts that municipalities send out to consumers on a monthly basis are a key interface between local government and citizens.
-As such, municipal accounts offer a unique opportunity for municipalities to inform, educate and influence their customers and to establish communication which is clear, accurate and customer-friendly.
+As such, municipal accounts offer a unique opportunity for municipalities to inform, educate and influence their customers and to establish communication which is clear, accurate and customer friendly.

-Actual communication effectiveness is reflected in customers' levels of understanding of the municipal invoices they receive.
-Local and international research has shown that customers, in both developed and developing countries, frequently struggle to understand their municipal invoices.
-This lack of understanding has a negative effect on customer awareness, participation and the regulation of water services.
-It also leads to distrust in the correctness of an invoice, which, in turn, could affect the consumer's willingness to pay.
+Actual communication effectiveness is reflected in customers' level of understanding of the municipal invoices they receive.
+Local and international research has shown that customers of many municipalities, in both the developed and developing countries, struggle to understand their municipal invoices.
+Lack of understanding has a negative effect on customer awareness, participation and the regulation of water services.
+It also leads to distrust in the correctness of an invoice, which, in turn, could affect consumers' willingness to pay.